Displagent/displagent-docs/docs/compound-slideshows/build-compound-slideshow.md

 ## Slideshow Item Configurations

 The configurations for a slideshow item are below:
-* `Name`: an optional name to assign to the slideshow item.
+* `Name`: an optional name to assign to the subslideshow.
 * `Slideshow Type`: the type of subslideshow being chosen, which is one of the following:
     * Report Slideshow
     * Dashboard Slideshow